HassanRahman7/ENCODE/README.md

 📸 Scan ingredients using your camera

-🔊 Listen to the AI read the result aloud (female voice)
+🔊 Listen to the AI read the result aloud

 Ingreda then: